jdmonin/JSettlers2/doc/Readme.developer.md

         - Errors/Warnings:
             - Enable project specific settings
             - Defaults are generally OK, but be sure to change these from "Ignore" to "Warning":
-                - Potential programming problems: switch case fall-through
+                - Potential programming problems -> switch case fall-through
-                - Name shadowing and conflicts: All
+                - Name shadowing and conflicts -> All
     - OK
     	- If eclipse asks "Build the project now?", hit Yes
 - Run the `assemble` or `build` gradle task now to copy resources from `src/main/resources/`.